 So let’s put this together.
 God is at work saving and adopting new members into His family.
-Salvation always involves hearing, understanding, believing, and trusting in the gospel.
+Salvation always involves hearing, understanding, believing, and trusting in the Gospel.
 God sends us out to share, teach, and preach this gospel.
-So how important is it for us to have a correct answer to the question of what is the gospel?
+So how important is it for us to have a correct answer to the question "What is the gospel?"?
 I’ll make it as clear as I possibly can again.
-This mission cannot be accomplished apart from disciples having a true knowledge of the gospel.
+This mission cannot be accomplished apart from disciples having a true knowledge of the Gospel.

 There is one more point worth mentioning.
 As we live this life on mission for God we are also longing for Christ to return.
 Scripture tells us that when He returns it will be as a conquering King that will restore and renew all things.
 We don’t know an exact date for His return, but Jesus tells us in Matthew 24:14 that “this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come.”